 In fall 2018, the College of Nursing joined the School of Health and Medical Sciences along with the new Hackensack-Meridian School of Medicine at Seton Hall University as part of the University's new Interprofessional Health Sciences (IHS) Campus in Nutley, NJ.
 The IHS campus creates a forward-thinking approach to healthcare education, bringing together future doctors, nurses and health professionals.
-This innovative team-based training reflects the future of healthcare delivery; Seton Hall is one of the first universities in the world to blaze this trail.
+This innovative team-based training reflects the future of healthcare delivery; Seton Hall is one of only a few universities using this model.
 This new approach will vastly improve cooperation and communication among health professionals and greatly strengthen patient care.

 Dean Marie C. Foley, Ph.D., R.N. states, "Our mission is to offer a values based curriculum to assist students to excel as members of interprofessional healthcare teams, to serve as servant leaders, to provide evidence-based compassionate care and to improve their communities.
 Our faculty are recognized as leaders, researchers and practitioners locally, regionally, and nationally."